SHSAT Tutoring

 What’s on the SHSAT?

-The test is 3 hours long and consists of two multiple-choice sections:
+The SHSAT lasts three hours long and consists of two multiple-choice sections:

-• Mathematics: Contains 57 problem solving questions in basic math, algebra, probability, statistics, and geometry.
-The bulk of the questions are multiple choice, but a few are “grid-ins” where the student generates their own answer, or “tech-enhanced items” (TEIs) where the student uses the cursor to do things like drag-and-drop acceptable answers.
+Contains 57 problem solving questions in basic math, algebra, probability, statistics, and geometry.
+The bulk of the questions are multiple choice, but a few are “grid-ins” where the student generates their own answer, or “tech-enhanced items” (TEIs) in which the student uses the cursor to do things like drag-and-drop acceptable answers.

 When are the SHSAT scores released?